Andy-Wu12/Guess-The-Number/README.md

 ## Features
-All the listed features are available from the in-game menu on startup.
 ### Play game
   - Start a new game on the currently set difficulty level (default 'easy').
 ### Difficulty levels (easy, medium, hard)